Longleed History, Family Crest & Coats of Arms

 Longleed Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Longleed has been recorded under many different variations, including Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.

 Early Notables of the Longleed family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Longleed Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Longleed Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Longleed family to the New World and Oceana
+Migration of the Longleed family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Longleed or a variant listed above: Robert Langmead, who settled at Pouch Cove in Newfoundland in 1841.
 William Langmayd was registered in Petty Harbour in 1708.
 Richard Langmeed sailed to St. John's, Newfoundland in 1841 and B.E.
 Langmade landed in San Francisco in 1852..